nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `splitdebt <person index…> d/<description> m/<money> [date/<date>] [time/<time>]`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-You can split a debt among as many people as you want.
-You can even include yourself with index `0`.
+You can split a debt among as many persons as you want.
+You can even include yourself with the special person index `0`.
 But you cannot split a debt between just yourself.
 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**